-If you have never had to park by the side of a freeway, it’s actually scarier than it seems.
+If you have never had to park by the side of a freeway, it’s scarier than it seems.
 Take my word for it.

-In our case, it was a narrow shoulder — our car was just a foot or so from the open road where vehicles whizzed by at full freeway speed.
+It was a narrow shoulder — our car was just a foot or so from the open road where vehicles whizzed by at full freeway speed.
 Some honked at us because they wanted to say hi, tell us to get the hell out of there, or they were just happy seeing a Tesla being stranded.

 That didn’t help with the anxiety, which was growing by the minute.

-That was because, from my point of view: the asphalt was hot, the family was hungry, kids were whining, the iPad was out of battery (we had Netflix kid shows downloaded for “emergencies”), and the charging cable was broken.
+That was because, from my point of view: the asphalt was hot, the family was hungry, the kids were whining, the iPad was out of battery (we had Netflix kid shows downloaded for “emergencies”), and the charging cable was broken.

 The only thing I had going for us at the time was the car’s half-full charge to keep the AC running on the inside.
 Also, I was lucky that the puncture was on the right side, away from the road.